vuvictor1/CatnMouse-Game/README.md

+Game inpsired by Cops and Robbers.
 The cat (red) will continually chase an ai mouse (white) until caught.
 The user can control the cat with left and right arrow keys.

 ***Controls***
 ```